Batora07/CSVImportExportTool/README.md

 # CSVImportExportTool
-Get the objects from a csv an then treat them so they could be used to generate a sql file (INSERT/UPDATE)
+Get the objects from a csv and then treat them so they could be used to generate a sql file (INSERT/UPDATE)